: Community Water Center

 Project Results

-By Water For The Americas Posted on Mon 19 Mar 2012, about 12 years ago
+By Water For The Americas Posted on Mon 19 Mar 2012, over 12 years ago

 It looks like you have been very successful in your advocacy.
 Can you post some final reports, water testing results after implementing, improved health studies due to projects, etc.?